jundalisay/sp/content/en/research/mohammad/quran/sura-053.md

 {{< s v="42-62" >}}
 Enki:
 - is the finality
-- created the two kinds—the male and the female from a sperm drop, when emitted.
+- created the 2 kinds—the male and the female from a sperm drop, when emitted.
-- is the Lord of Sirius.
+- is the Lord of Sirius*
 - destroyed:
   - the first people of Aad and Thamood, sparing no one.
   - the people of Noah before that for they were most unjust and most oppressive.

+{{< n n="This shows that the Anunnaki faction who represent Allah are anti-Sirius and anti-Nature (probably siding with the domineering Regulus vibration)" >}}